 The shoes I describe below also fit orthotics, so if your child needs extra support in his shoes you can easily remove the inner sole and insert an orthotic since these shoes are deep and supportive.

 Now that you know how to make sure your child is wearing the correct shoe size, please find below a selection of the best shoes for boys who are in men’s shoe sizes!

 Please keep in mind that if your child has extra wide feet I would recommend any of the New Balance shoes (first two options from the left) since they tend to have a much rounder, and wider toed-box.
 The Asics shoes I describe above do come in wide and extra wide widths, but they tend to have a more pointer, narrower toed box than the New Balance shoe styles.

-The shoes made by New Balance fit true to size, which means that you only need to go a half a size bigger in order to leave growing room.
+The shoes made by New Balance fit true to size, which means that you only need to go a half a size bigger of the size that your child measures in the shoe measuring scale in order to allow for growing room.

 The shoes made by Asics tends to fit short, which means that you will have to provide your child with a whole size bigger of whichever shoe size he measured in the shoe measuring device.

 If your child doesn’t know how to tie his shoes but is ready to learn, you should definitely take the time to teach him, since shoes must be tied properly in order to provide good support and stability.
 I actually created an article where I explain the most effective way to teach a child how to tie his shoes.
 At the shoe store I used to work for we had a shoe tying class where we taught children how to tie their shoes with this particular shoe tying method.
 You can learn more about this shoe tying method here:

 Remember that fits remains our top priority , so if you are not 100% sure about how a certain shoe style fits please do not hesitate to contact me and I will make sure your child is wearing the correct shoe size.